RavinMaddHatter/bedrock-wiki/guide/custom-entity-full.md

 - The "minecraft:entity_spawned" effect launches when the entity gets spawned by default.
 We will add the wild component group here, as well as randomize the baby or adult component groups.
 Adult has a higher weight, thus a higher chance to get chosen.
 - "minecraft:entity_born" is called in the minecraft:breedable component in the "tut:adult" component groups on the "baby" subject.
 Everything we need to do here is to add the baby component group.
 - "minecraft:agable_grow_up", on the other hand, has to remove the baby component group and add adult instead.
 As you hopefully remember, we called it in "minecraft:ageable" in "tut:baby" on the subject "self".
 It fires when the entity uses the "ageable" goal - grows up.
+- Events can also be called from the "/event" command.
+This can be useful for verifying the event.
+Example:  "/event entity @e minecraft:on_tame"
 - Lastly, "minecraft:on_tame" is called in the tameable component in "tut:wild".
 The event removes "wild" and adds "tamed".

 Events can also have a "sequence" array in them.